dougy147/scitopdf/README.md

 ### Be sure you can read

-Don't forget to set a `$READER` environment variable, or to install `zathura` (a minimalist and lightweight document viewer) for auto-opening.
+For auto-opening, `scitopdf` will do whatever it can to use your default PDF reader.
+But if it fails, don't forget to set a `READER` environment variable, or to install `zathura` (a minimalist and lightweight document viewer).

 ### "I want it all"